Yash-vs9/couponManager/README.md

 Case Sensitivity: The logic engine is Case Insensitive.

-"Electronics", "electronics", and "ELECTRONICS" are treated as identical.
+"Electronics", "electronics", and "ELECTRONICS" are treated as identical

-"ALL" works for User Tiers and Countries as a wildcard.